-Sarah Salmon tells us what it's like to be an Aussie adoptive mum in Asia
+Sarah Salmon tells us what it's like to be an Aussie adoptive mum in Asia.

 Infertility can be a heartbreaking experience.
 Sarah Salmon knows it all too well.
 But when life gave her lemons, she made some lemonade.
 And then she invited everyone around to drink some, chat and have a party.
 Well, at least that’s how her writing feels.
 Sarah is the lovely lady behind the blog, Memoirs of an Aussie Adoptive Mother in Asia, where her adventures in creating a bigger family are handled with wit and wisdom for us all to enjoy.
 It’s a great mixture of sadness and smiles and we couldn’t wait to meet this amazing woman and mum to two gorgeous daughters!

-Hi Sarah!
-We love your blog!
-Obviously you are an adoptive Mum.
+Hi Sarah, we love your blog!
+Obviously you are an adoptive mum.
 What prompted you to want to start writing about it?

 Thanks!
 I never intended to start a blog – I was more or less pushed into it.
 I was a total technophobe a few years ago and barely knew what social networking meant, so starting a blog was not at all on my radar.
-It came about because I was selected to attend a 5-day workshop in Australia with Hachette Publishers after they read a draft of an infertility/adoption memoir I had written.
+It came about because I was selected to attend a five-day workshop in Australia with Hachette Publishers after they read a draft of an infertility/adoption memoir I had written.
 The publishing industry experts at the workshop drilled into me that I MUST start building an online audience prior to publication of any future work, so I was very obedient and started writing a blog.

-Well we’re glad you listened because your blog posts are littered with hilarious anecdotes.
+We’re glad you listened because your blog posts are littered with hilarious anecdotes.
 What’s your favourite?

 Well, the most popular posts are probably ones that will come back to haunt me in the form of two angry daughters once they are old enough to read the stories I’ve shared about their crazy antics.
-My youngest daughter once threatened her teacher with a line she’d learned from Jiminy Cricket, “I’ll knock your block off” – I’m still amazed she wasn’t expelled from school over this incident, but she was only 3 at the time.
+My youngest daughter once threatened her teacher with a line she’d learned from Jiminy Cricket, “I’ll knock your block off” – I’m still amazed she wasn’t expelled from school over this incident, but she was only three at the time.
 Another time we drove past the hospital where she’d had a blood test and she shouted, “There’s Gleneagles.
 I 100% HATE that place.
 I’m going to burn it down!”
 You can see what I’m dealing with here.
 Mind you, I figure these stories will make good content for my speeches at my daughters’ 21st birthdays.
 They’ll also prove quite useful tools for blackmail – haha!

 A mum’s ammunition!
 You definitely don’t leave any stone unturned.
 Actually, you mention having undergone Intrauterine Insemination treatment in India (IUI).
 Sounds daunting – mind telling us about it…